 The year Mullaly became CEO of Ford, the company had posted a record $12.7 billion loss.
 One of the first steps he took to address the company’s severe troubles was to establish weekly, mandatory Thursday morning meetings, known as the Business Plan Review, or BPR, with his 16 top executives.
 This put every company leader on the same page, ensuring the company throughout was aligned on the same goals.

 Mullaly established several baseline rules for the weekly BPR.
 Each executive was responsible for reporting on the status of his or her department or division, and Mullaly made a rule that there were to be no delegating parts of the presentation to a subordinate.
 Each leader was responsible for articulating his group’s plan, status, forecast, and areas that needed special attention.

 • Encourage respect.

 Mullaly recognized that respect for one another is at the heart of a well-functioning team.
 During their BPRs, each leader was expected to be fully respectful of everyone else.
 He established rules: No side discussions.
 No joking at the expense of others.
 No interruptions.
 And no distracting cell phones.
 Collaboration — not competition — was the group goal.
 Each leader was expected to help, not judge, the other leaders.

 • Demand transparency and honesty.

 Mullaly demanded that each leader introduce their status report the same way.
 He himself began each meeting with this language: “My name is Alan Mulally and I am the CEO of Ford Motor Company.”
 Each leader was expected to introduce themselves the same way.
 Mullaly also established a scoring system for the status of different areas: green/yellow/red, which corresponded to good/concerned/poor.
-Leaders not only used this language to describe their areas of the company, they also used it to self-evaluate their own performance during the week.
-This created a standard of accountability, transparency and honesty.
+Leaders not only used this language to describe their areas of the company, but they also used it to self-evaluate their own performance during the week.
+This created a standard of accountability, transparency, and honesty.

 • Demand buy-in.